 Most people think of outsourcing as a dirty word, that’s a fact.
 But people who claim that it is a real dirty business only makes us scratch our heads.
 Now hear their voices and hear us break those fallacies about strategic outsourcing:

 1. It steals other people’s jobs

-Stealing comes from the precedent that something is taken without any permission from the owner.
+Stealing comes from the precedent that a person took something without any permission from the owner.
 And employees don’t own the jobs but the employers.
 Only the self-employed can own his job.
 So, the misconception about strategic outsourcing needs to stop,

 Now it’s clear, we know that strategic outsourcing is far from hijacking employers.
 They, in their own rights, entered a typical business deal.
 No palm rubbing, no evil grin, and no underground transactions – just pure business borne out of practicality.
 If that’s the case then outsourcing is very far from stealing.
 In fact, it even helps the outsource economy because it pushes revenue up and lowers the product price.